ClaireCJS/ingest_ics/README.md

 pip install -r requirements.txt
 ```

-## Usage
+## Usage: Monitor mode / Service mode

-To monitor a folder (usually c:\calendar) for new ics files saved into that folder:
+To monitor a folder (c:\calendar by default) for new ics files saved into that folder:

 ```python
 python ingest_ics.py monitor
 ```

+Note that this will create the monitor folder if it doesn't exist.

+## Usage: File mode

 The process an individual ics file: